How to Get Into UCLA: Admissions Data and Strategies

 There are only three factors that UCLA ranks as being “very important” to their admissions process: rigor of secondary school record, GPA, and application essays.
-Factors are rated as “important” are: talent/ability character/personal qualities, extracurricular activities, volunteer experience, and work experience.
+Factors rated as “important” are: talent/ability, character/personal qualities, extracurricular activities, volunteer experience, and work experience.
 “Considered” factors are: first-generation status, geographical residence, and state residency.

 In the admissions office’s own words: “Selection is based on a comprehensive review of all information—both academic and personal—presented in the application.
 All applications are read twice, in their entirety, by professionally trained readers.
 After independently reading and analyzing a file, the reader determines a comprehensive score that is the basis upon which the student is ultimately admitted or denied.”

 Possessing one of the premier athletic programs in the country, it most definitely helps if you are recruited as an athlete to join one of UCLA’s 25 Division I sports teams.
 A great number of incoming students are designated as “recruited athletes” each year, including (according to most recent numbers available), 85% of the football team.
 Recruited athletes possessed GPAs far below the average for the pool of general admits.

 If you plan on joining the 130,000+ Bruin hopefuls for the next admissions cycle, you should know the following: